 American Bulldog is a breed developed from the Old English Bulldog.
 In early England, blood sports were very popular with both the working class and royalty.
 The old English bulldogs were developed for blood sports, fighting bulls, and bears, and later, other dogs.
 After blood sports were made illegal, the dogs were used for a variety of purposes.
 In the U.S., they accompanied settlers across the unknown frontiers as guardians, hunters, and at times, even herding dogs.

 The American Bulldog breed should convey a sense of power.
 Standing between 20 and 26 inches tall and weighing 60 to 120 pounds, with the females smaller than the males, this is an all-purpose working dog.
 The head should show its bulldog heritage, broad with a slightly shortened muzzle.
-The coat is short, harsh, and white with patches of brindle, brown, red, or tan.
+The coat is short, harsh, and white with brindle, brown, red, or tan patches.

-Grooming the American Bulldog breed is easy; use a curry comb or soft bristled brush twice a week to brush out the dead hairs.
+Grooming the American Bulldog breed is easy; use a curry comb or soft-bristled brush twice a week to brush out the dead hairs.
 The American Bulldog is quite active.
-Long, brisk walks are good, as are a few games of catch and fetch, but he also needs a job to do where he can burn some calories – either pulling a wagon or running on the agility course.
+Long, brisk walks are good, as are a few catches and fetch games, but he also needs a job to do where he can burn some calories – either pulling a wagon or running on the agility course.